perfana/perfana-gatling-workshop/docs/exercise-5.md

 ## Checks

 [Checks](https://gatling.io/docs/current/http/http_check/) are used to verify that a response matches the expectations.
 Gatling will report a request as failed when a check fails.
-Checks can also be used to parse certain values from the response and to store them in session variable to be used later on in the script.
+Checks can also be used to parse certain values from the response and to store them in a session variable to be used later on in the script.

-In our use case we will check if user signs in successfully, and if not, do a sign up for the user.
+In our use case we will check if the user signs in successfully, and if not, do a sign up for the user.

 ## Steps